Basic Overview of how LTI ® Works

 The LTI Specification is very sensitive to the policies around releasing identifying information about users to Tool Providers.
 Most Tool Consumers allow the administrators, instructors, and at times even students control whether or not their personal information is shared with the Tool Provider.
 Different Tool Providers will be given differing levels of trust and hence more or less identifying information will be sent to the Tool Provider.

 The Specification includes opaque identifiers which allow a Tool Provider to uniquely identify each of the users and their roles without having any identifying information.

 Tool Provider Design Issues

-While the IMS Learning Tools Interoperability protocol is relatively straightforward, there are several issues that tool developers should consider when designing an application.
+While the 1EdTech Learning Tools Interoperability protocol is relatively straightforward, there are several issues that tool developers should consider when designing an application.

 Since a tool will be used by many organizations, course, and users, it is important to keep the various instances of the tools separate.
 For example, the same person with the same E-Mail address may be a system administrator at one school, an instructor at a different school, and a student at a third school.
 Even though the individual is the same person their roles and permissions cannot flow between the different contexts.
 Best practice for Tool Providers is to concatenate the oauth_consumer_key and the Consumer- provided user_id together to form a composite primary for a particular user from a particular source.
 Similarly, the primary key for a context should be the oauth_consumer_key concatenated with the Consumer- provided context_id value.